List of World Heritage Sites in Iran: World Heritage Sites

+UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
+Criteria i through vi are cultural, and vii through x are natural.

 Tentative list

-Iran (Persia) is a rich country in Culture, History and Natural heritage, home to one of the world's oldest civilizations, and known as Four Seasons Country.

 In addition to sites inscribed on the World Heritage list, member states can maintain a list of tentative sites that they may consider for nomination.
 Nominations for the World Heritage list are only accepted if the site was previously listed on the tentative list.
-As of May 2020, Iran has 56 properties on UNESCO's tentative list.
+As of July 2025, Iran has 58 properties on UNESCO's tentative list.